charsi/charsi.github.io/about.md

 ---

 I'm a software engineer living in Vancouver, Canada.
-In the past I helped companies run large scale 3D simulations using VR.
+I work for [Change Healthcare](https://www.changehealthcare.com/solutions/enterprise-imaging)'s imaging business.
+I have a backgound in large scale 3D simulations and VR.
 Previously based in London, UK.
 I grew up in New Delhi, India.

 Some examples of my work are available [here](/projects).